Wave-Particle Duality of Light

 More generally, the different regions of the electromagnetic spectrum are given different names.
 Below are the names given to the different regions (frequency ranges) of light according to their frequency range.

 At this point you may think that it's pretty obvious that light behaves like a wave.
-But where's the proof that light is really composed of particles called photons?
-The proof comes from an experiment that is called the photoelectric effect.
+So, why how do we know that light is really composed of particles called photons?
+Support for this idea comes from an experiment that is called the photoelectric effect.

 An important feature of this experiment is that the electron is emitted from the metal with a specific kinetic energy (i.e. a specific speed).